Home Insurance in Spain for Expats

 Theft outside the home (contents away)

-Accidental damage (clumsy / DIY)
+Accidental damage (clumsy / DIY) (optional on both)ADD-ONADD-ON

 IT equipment & portable electronicsADD-ON

-Holiday home / extended absence coverADD-ONADD-ON
+Holiday home / extended absence coverADD-ON

-Loss of rental income (landlord)ADD-ONADD-ONADD-ON
+Loss of rental income (landlord)ADD-ONADD-ON

 Pest control / vermin damageADD-ON